AdobeDocs/experience-manager-cloud-service.en/help/assets/aem-assets-adobe-stock.md

 The public key (certificate) authenticates your product profile in Adobe Developer Console.

-1. Log in to your [!DNL Experience Manager Assets] author instance.
-The default URL is `http://localhost:4502/aem/start.html`.
+1. Log in to your [!DNL Experience Manager Assets] cloud instance.

 1. From the **[!UICONTROL Tools]** panel, navigate to **[!UICONTROL Security]** > **[!UICONTROL Adobe IMS Configurations]**.